 Bound to Marcus’s will, Helene faces a torturous mission of her own—one that might destroy her: find the traitor Elias Veturius and the Scholar slave who helped him escape…and kill them both.

-I am really looking forward to reading all of these titles and I can’t wait to share my thoughts and excitement for some of these returning series and stand-alones!
-Don’t forget to enter my giveaway to enter to win a September New Release to kick-start your fall reading.
+I am really looking forward to reading all of these titles.
+I can’t wait to share my thoughts and excitement for some of these returning series and stand-alones!
 Is there a book that you are excited for this fall?